 Nature and the environment are not politics-free zones, quite the opposite.
-Frequently in European history, we encounter the political demand that a state or the territory of a ruler should strive to reach "natural borders" – both in the period of Louis XIV (1638–1715) and repeatedly during the 19th century, the Rhine served this function between and , for example.
+Frequently in European history, we encounter the political demand that a state or the territory of a ruler should strive to reach "natural borders" – both in the period of Louis XIV (1638–1715) and repeatedly during the 19th century, the Rhine served this function between Germany and France, for example.
 Almost in a unique way, European history demonstrates that nature and the environment are fundamental factors in the process of state formation.
 For much of history, they were even decisive prerequisites for the rise and fall of rule.
 This applies to access to resources as well as to the location of centres of rule and the geostrategic control of territories.
 European history is full of examples, the Crimean peninsula is just one among them.
 It is no coincidence that medieval castles are situated at elevated locations in the landscape where they can be seen for miles around and which make it very difficult for an enemy to capture them.
 It is no coincidence that questions of space are also questions of power.
 For example, hunting, which was referred to above in the context of human-animal relationships, is inextricably interwoven with the imposition, maintenance and symbolism of rule.
 In industrial modernity, states have declared their commitment to the protection of nature and the environment and have enshrined it in law at the national level and at the European level – whether the aim is to secure the natural foundations for life or to preserve, research and protect supposedly endangered nature in national parks.17 It can be noted that law-making and legal adjudication are central aspects of the interactions between rule and nature and the environment.
 Restrictions on access to woodlands and European environmental law since 1970 are two prominent examples of the juridification of the utilization of the environment and of environmental damage, which occurred from the pre-modern period onward.
 This state-driven juridification constitutes a common European feature.

 Conversely, political conditions and societal systems have ecological consequences, whether intended or not: for example, slash-and-burn farming, communal landownership and the process of European expansion.
 Environmental issues usually become key political issues when access to, the use of, and the control of resources that are essential for life are involved.
 Environmental history has paid attention to statehood and politics from the beginning, not least because the state and village communes in Europe have always played a fundamental role in the treatment of nature and the environment.
 For example, environmental history has investigated the relationship between the state and industry, regulatory functions, relevant authorities and interventions, the relationship between politics and environmental social movements.
 In particular, these questions animated the first generation of European environmental historians in the 1970s and 1980s, who had a decidedly critical attitude towards the state's treatment of nature and the environment and who were critical of weak state intervention in industrial modernity.
 This interest arose in a phase in which the preoccupation with nature and the environment became an (inter-)state political issue of the highest order, which is of course not an exclusively European phenomenon, but was decisively influenced by the globalization of environmental problems.
 On the ecological plus side, there is the strong position and the public services of many European cities, who played a leading role from the global perspective – not only in the construction of abattoirs, and gas and electricity works.